 The Note 5 is over a year old, and some may be experiencing problems.
 From putting the S-Pen in backwards, the fingerprint scanner not being very accurate, random reboots, GPS problems, wireless charging issues, and even some cables not supporting the fast charging feature.
 There is a lot of technology in this phone, and below are some common issues and how to fix them.

-For starters, almost all small little issues can be solved by doing something most smartphones owners don’t do enough, and that’s reboot the phone.
-Simply press and hold the power button, and hit reboot.
+For starters, almost all small issues can be solved by doing something most smartphones owners don’t do enough, and that’s reboot the phone.
+Simply press and hold the power button and hit reboot.
 This usually fixes signal issues, text messages not coming through, slow performance, and other weird issues here and there.